USEPA/hwip/docs/Results/search-results.md

 **From Advanced Search**

- To modify your search criteria, click the "Advanced Search" breadcrumb at the top of the page (between "Home" and "Search Results).
+ To modify your search criteria, click the "Advanced Search" breadcrumb at the top of the page (between "Home" and "Search Results").
 Clicking your browser's back button also works during the same session.
 On the Advanced Search, change and/or add search criteria and click Search.

 ## Data